ANSR-laboratory/ANSR-laboratory.github.io/content/publication/nickerson-replication-2018/index.md

 ---
-title: Replication of Resting State-Task Network Correspondence and Novel Findings on Brain Network Activation During Task fMRI in the Human Connectome Project Study.
+title: Replication of Resting State-Task Network Correspondence and Novel Findings on Brain Network Activation During Task fMRI in the Human Connectome Project Study
 authors:
-- Lisa D. Nickerson
+- admin
 date: '2018-12-01'
 publishDate: '2025-02-10T18:27:28.853736Z'
 publication_types:
 - article-journal
-publication: '*Scientific reports*'
+publication: '*Scientific Reports*'
 doi: 10.1038/s41598-018-35209-6
 abstract: There have been many recent reports highlighting a crisis in replication and reliability of research in psychology, neuroscience, and neuroimaging.
 After